maryamsafdar/AI-Book-Agent/readme.md

 ### Prerequisites
 - Python 3.7 or higher
 - GitHub account for repository access
-- OpenAI API key for generating content
+- GROQ API key for generating content

 ### Installation
 1. Clone the repository: